awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 + [Previewing a File Returns a 499 Error](#troubleshooting-file-preview-script-block)
 + [Environment Deletion Error: "One or more environments failed to delete"](#troubleshooting-delete-environment)

-## Environment Creation Error: "AWS is currently verifying your AWS account"<a name="troubleshooting-account-verification"></a>
+## Environment Creation Error: "We are unable to create EC2 instances \.\.\."<a name="troubleshooting-account-verification"></a>

- **Issue:** When you try to create an AWS Cloud9 development environment, a message appears with the phrase "AWS is currently verifying your AWS account", and the environment isn't created\.
+ **Issue:** When you try to create an AWS Cloud9 development environment, a message appears with the phrase "We are unable to create EC2 instances in your account during account verification and activation\."

- **Cause:** AWS is currently verifying your AWS account\.
-Until this verification is complete, you can't create this or other environments\.
-This verification could take up to two hours or longer\.
+ **Cause:** AWS is currently verifying and activating your AWS account\.
+Until activation is complete, which could take up to 24 hours, you can't create this or other environments\.

  **Solution:** Try creating the environment again later\.
-If you're still receiving this message after more than two hours, email [aws\-verification@amazon\.com](mailto:aws-verification@amazon.com)\.
-Note that for each environment that fails to create, AWS CloudFormation creates a related stack in your account\.
-To help prevent a stack creation limit from being reached in your account, you can safely delete these failed stacks\.
+If you're still receiving this message after 24 hours, email [aws\-verification@amazon\.com](mailto:aws-verification@amazon.com)\.
+Be advised that AWS CloudFormation creates a related stack in your account, even though the attempt to create an environment fails\.
+These stacks count against the stack creation limit in your account\.
+To help avoid the stack creation limit, you can safely delete these failed stacks\.
 For more information, see [Deleting a Stack on the AWS CloudFormation Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-delete-stack.html) in the *AWS CloudFormation User Guide*\.

 ## Environment Creation Error: "Not authorized to perform sts:AssumeRole"<a name="troubleshooting-sts-assume-role"></a>